 Once companies start to really validate that revenue engine and then want to achieve high velocity of growth that they’re directing spending to achieve that.
 And that’s all on customer acquisition cost, customer success, and making sure that customers have the right experience in the product and want to talk about it to other people and come back again when it’s time to renew.

 Spreadsheets Are Not Enough to Manage Spending

 What would you advise to use in terms of technology when it comes to managing spend and setting up those operations more efficiently for when they grow?

-Take things out of email, put the communication streams in the system where they are subject relevant, and the system should be doing the work.
-And so it can be a PO system, for example, POs, purchase orders are a step function improvement in a company’s procure to pay process.
+Take things out of email and the system should be doing the work.
+And so it can be a PO system.
+For example, purchase orders are a step function improvement in a company’s procure to pay process.

 The Importance of Purchase Orders

 The introduction of purchase orders is one of the more significant internal controls that you can introduce.
-And these are critical in keeping spending under control, because they force costs to be managed and approved before they occur.
+And these are critical in keeping spending under control.
+They force costs to be managed and approved before they occur.